intel/unet/README.md

 4. While these commands are running, ansible registers their outputs (global step, training loss, dice score, etc.) and saves that to `training.log`.

 Note that a natural consequence of synchronizing updates across several workers is a proportional decrease in the number of weight updates per epoch and slower convergence.
-To reduce the training time in multi-node execution, we default to a large initial learning rate which decays as the model trains.
+To combat this slowdown and reduce the training time in multi-node execution, we default to a large initial learning rate which decays as the model trains.

 In addition to the manually overridable settings in Single-Node execution, we provide the following variables for switching on/off and modulating learning rate decay in Multi-Node execution: